Greta15/AUA_ENGS110_2020_GRETA/README.md

 • Add people from Contacts
 • Sort people by groups: Family, Friends, Co-workers, etc.
 • Choose a gift by naming the profession, style and age for people whom they  will give a present
-• Sort gifts by budget your budget
+• Sort gifts by your budget
 • View color images, full descriptions, rating and reviews of all suggested gifts before buying